rockthejvm/rockthejvm-site/src/content/articles/idiomatic-error-handling-in-scala.md

 `Validated` is therefore more powerful than Either, because besides giving us the freedom to pick the types for the "errors", it allows us to

-- combine multiple errors into one instance, thus creating a comprehensive report
+- Combine multiple errors into one instance, thus creating a comprehensive report
-- process both values and errors, separately or at the same time
+- Process both values and errors, separately or at the same time
-- convert to/from Either, Try and Option
+- Convert to/from Either, Try and Option

 ## 5. Conclusion

 In this article, you've seen a few ways to handle errors, from the most basic and limiting, to the most advanced, complex and powerful.
 In short:

-- try/catches are almost always undesirable,
+- `try`/`catches` are almost always undesirable,
 - Try wraps failed computations into values we can then process and handle as we see fit,
 - Either expands on the concept by considering errors to be valuable information of any type, and
 - Validated adds extra power by the capacity to combine errors and values.